sebastipa/TOSCA/README.md

 ## Reporting Bugs

-For bugs, questions and to request modification to the TOSCA code, please open an issue on the GitHub page of the repository.
+For bugs, questions and to request modification to the TOSCA code, please open an issue GitHub.
 You can also contribute to the TOSCA code as explained [here](https://sebastipa.github.io/TOSCA/tosca_installation.html#contribute-to-the-tosca-project).
 For different matters, please contact sebastiano.stipa@vki.ac.be or aajay100@mail.ubc.ca.

 ## Publications

-The following is a list of
+The following is a list of publication where TOSCA has been used.
+For referencing the TOSCA code please use the first publication on the list.

  - [TOSCA – an open-source, finite-volume, large-eddy simulation (LES) environment for wind farm flows](https://wes.copernicus.org/articles/9/297/2024/).
  - [The actuator farm model for large eddy simulation (LES) of wind-farm-induced atmospheric gravity waves and farm–farm interaction](https://wes.copernicus.org/articles/9/2301/2024/wes-9-2301-2024.html).